2018 The Laird

 The wine remains in a stainless steel tank until primary fermentation is completed.
 It is then run directly into new French barriques coopered by Dominique Laurent, where it spends 36 months in temperature-controlled conditions.
 Once the oak and the wine have melded perfectly, the wine is blended and bottled without the use of filtration or fining.
 Finally, it is matured in the bottle for a further 24 months before release.

-Only nine vintages of The Laird have been produced since the inaugural 2005 vintage.
+Only ten vintages of The Laird have been produced since the inaugural 2005 vintage.

 Over this time, the wine has become a favourite of wine collectors the world over, and has been fortunate to have received the highest accolades from the international wine trade and media.
 This includes receiving a perfect 100 points three times from Robert Parker's 'The Wine Advocate' for the 2005, 2008 and 2012 vintages.

 2018 The Laird